 We recognize that our SPF record does not pass muster with sites such as dmarcian.com, but rest assured that it does result in verdicts of pass on mail sent using the SPF record we publish.

-You can also use our SPF tools for your SPF needs SPF Inspector and SPF Builder.
+You can also use these online SPF tools for your SPF needs SPF Record Check and SPF Record Generator.